RefineStat: Efficient Exploration for Probabilistic Program Synthesis

 \section{Introduction}

-Scientific discovery often depends on our ability to express complex systems as statistical models.
+Scientific discovery often requires expressing complex systems as statistical models.
 Finding appropriate models that are both interpretable and computationally efficient is challenging.
 The vision of automating model discovery has a long-standing history.
-Systems developed in the past have demonstrated success across various domains, such as identifying physical laws \cite{bongard2007automated, mckinney2006hybrid, linka2023automated}, recovering the structure of nonlinear dynamical systems \cite{schmidt2009distilling}, performing structure-aware nonparametric regression \cite{duvenaud2013structure}, and tackling unsupervised learning problems \cite{grosse2014model}.
-Despite these achievements, they typically relied on significant manual effort—experts were required to define a domain-specific language (DSL) for representing models and to engineer custom search algorithms for exploring compositions within that DSL.
+Past approaches have demonstrated success across various domains, such as identifying physical laws \cite{bongard2007automated, mckinney2006hybrid, linka2023automated}, recovering the structure of nonlinear dynamical systems \cite{schmidt2009distilling}, performing structure-aware nonparametric regression \cite{duvenaud2013structure}, and tackling unsupervised learning problems \cite{grosse2014model}.
+However, they typically relied on significant manual effort -- experts were required to define a domain-specific language (DSL) for representing models and engineer custom search algorithms for exploring compositions within that DSL.

 Large Language Models (LLMs) have the potential to automate the model discovery by leveraging their extensive knowledge across various domains, enabling them to propose modeling approaches that were traditionally developed by human experts.
 However, using LLMs comes with significant challenges.
 Directly querying LLMs to generate statistical models often produces semantically flawed and unreliable programs, particularly in probabilistic programming languages like PyMC and NumPyro that evolve rapidly.
 These bugs hinder the correct execution of programs and constrain the effective exploration of the search space of working solutions.
 Further, running LLMs is costly, as expressive models (e.g., GPT-4) incur high API fees.